A split image comparing a physical paper check with a digital eCheck on a computer screen

 Checks are probably the most widely used form of non-cash payment in the United States today.
 A paper check is basically a piece of paper containing the account holder’s information, including name, residential address, and often phone and license numbers.

-What Is E-Check?
+What is an E-Check?

 After your bank receives the e-check, the funds are either removed from your account or flagged for removal immediately.
 You get the paper check back before you leave the counter.

 Another way of generating e-checks is through electronic means.
 A business may deduct the total purchase amount using your bank account information.
-However, you have to give permission beforehand via phone, fax, or internet.
+However, you have to give permission beforehand via phone, fax, or the internet.

 The Benefits of Using a Paper Check